 It is true that in the last example the payment by the customer to the financial institution may be treated as a non-cash transaction and no operating cash flow would be reported in effect by the entity.
 It is however least preferable approach in my opinion, as entity would never report cash flow from its principal activities even after the customer has paid.

-Even without additional arrangements with third parties that come with supply chain financing/reverse factoring arrangements, if the payment date to a supplier exceeds normal credit terms, the acquisition of an asset and assumption of a related liability should be treated as non-cash transaction, with subsequent repayment of a liability treated as financing cash outflows.
+If the payment date to a supplier exceeds normal credit terms, the acquisition of an asset (or service) and assumption of a related liability should be treated as non-cash transaction, with subsequent repayment of a liability treated as financing cash outflows.

 Income tax payments are usually classified as operating activities, although IAS 7 permits otherwise if they can be specifically identified with financing and investing activities (IAS 7.35-36).
 Classification other than within operating activities is rare.